FelixOnline/v2/content/articles/2014-6-17-union-denounces-student-rights.md

 subtitle: >
   In May, Union Council voted to denounce the right wing group called Student Rights and condemn Islamophobia.
 date: "2014-06-17 14:20:21 +0100"

 # Attributes from Felix Online V1
 id: "4691"
 old_path: /news/4691/union-denounces-student-rights
 aliases:
  - /news/4691/union-denounces-student-rights
+imported: true
+comments:
+ - Fascinating stuff Although I suppose the problem with an open letter like this is that often it misses its intended target since I never saw it Although judging by the fact that no one approached me for comment or debate I guess the whole idea was just to grandstand without any discussion Good for you and GREAT use of your expensive university time

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true